puppetlabs/puppetlabs-postgresql/README.md

 ###Resource: postgresql::server::db
-This is a convenience resource that creates a database, user and assigns necessary permissions in one go.
+This is a convenience resource that creates a local database, user and assigns necessary permissions in one go.

 For example, to create a database called `test1` with a corresponding user of the same name, you can use: